Camp Ecuador Pacific Coast & Jungle 1 Month

 The impact you will make

-The waters surrounding Ecuador are home to green, hawksbill and leatherback turtles, all of which are now endangered due to human activity.
-You’ll support a local village close to an important turtle nesting site by promoting turtle conservation to help safeguard the future for these wonderful animals.
+The waters surrounding Ecuador are home to a vast array of marine life including green, hawksbill and leatherback turtles, all of which are now endangered due to human activity.
+You’ll support a village close to an important turtle nesting site by cleaning and protecting the local beaches and helping to safeguard the habitat of the marine life in the area.

 - Beach patrols & clean ups